 If a Known sequence in progress cannot be completed due to mechanical problems with the aircraft (including but not limited to engine failure, radio malfunction, etc...) the contestant will receive zeros for each un-scored maneuver in that sequence.
-If the second sequence is yet to be flown and the aircraft can be made ready to fly the contestant may attempt the second sequence.
+If the second sequence is yet to be flown and the aircraft cannot be made ready to safely fly, the contestant may attempt the second sequence with an alternate IMAC legal airplane (as defined in sections 4, 6, and 7 above).
 In such cases, the contestant will be positioned last in the round and be subject to whatever time constraints may be in force at the contest.
 When the contestant is again airborne they will fly the second sequence.
 In this case, no penalty will be imposed for repositioning to the end of the round rotation.